maixuancanh2003/4-Layers-STM32-Ethernet-MiniPLC-Board/README.md

 # 4-Layers STM32 Ethernet MiniPLC Board

 🚀 **High-Speed Industrial MiniPLC Board** powered by **STM32** with **Ethernet & Industrial Interfaces**
+**This is an ongoing project and is expected to be completed in June 2025.**
 ## 📌 Overview
 This project is a **4-layer industrial MiniPLC** designed with **STM32F411RET6**, featuring **Ethernet (W5500), industrial I/Os, RS485 communication, and ADC for sensor data acquisition**.
 The board is optimized for **real-time data logging, industrial automation, and IIoT applications**.